 The next point of difference is the ability to rotate the secret.
 AWS Secrets Manager offers the ability to switch secrets at any given time and can be configured to regularly rotate depending on your requirements.

 Another feature available for Secrets Manager is cross-account access.
 Secrets can be accessed from another AWS account.
 For example, you can have an application with an IAM role to retrieve secrets from another AWS account.
 This is useful if your secrets are centrally managed from another AWS account.

 One advantage of SSM Parameter is that it costs nothing to use standard parameters.
 You can store up to 10,000 parameters and you won’t get billed.
 Advanced Parameters has a cost associated with it, however.
 AWS Secret Manager bills you a fixed cost for every secret per month and for every 10,000 API calls.

 Automated secret rotation

-As an additional note, Parameter Store is now integrated with Secrets Manager so that you can retrieve Secrets Manager secrets when using other AWS services that already support references to Parameter Store parameters.
+Parameter Store is integrated with Secrets Manager so that you can retrieve Secrets Manager secrets when using other AWS services that already support references to Parameter Store parameters.
 This is helpful if your application is configured to use Parameter Store APIs, but you want your secrets to be stored in Secrets Manager.

 Note: If you are studying for the AWS Certified Security Specialty exam, we highly recommend that you take our AWS Certified Security – Specialty Practice Exams and read our Security Specialty exam study guide.